abdulhakkim17/Augmented-Reality-Projects/README.md

   AR Integration: AR Foundation
   Platform: Android

-2) I've also developed another AR app
+2--> I've also developed another AR app
-   AR Environmental Book App
+  AR Environmental Book App, which is a Marker based AR.
+Please look into the demo Video of it:

+Technology Stack:
+  Engine: Unity 3D
+  AR Platform: Vuforia
+  AR Integration: AR Foundation
+  Platform: Android

-3)Here is the Final output gif of Unity UI Toolkit Assignment Sample!
+3--> Here is the Final output gif of Unity UI Toolkit Assignment Sample!
 ![final](https://github.com/user-attachments/assets/65a6ee71-0b8b-477a-88f1-33a9cdf10ff1)
 I'm developing a FunFire Game App.This a part of sample scene and output.